The property is a former cattle farm in the valley of the river Oise, situated in the French countryside of the Thiérache (Hauts-de-France).

 Luc is usually the chef in the kitchen (no Michelin rating yet, and probably not soon to get one) but he's gets by.
 He is also always interested in learning new dishes, especially traditional dishes from where you come from.

-On working days, three simple but complete meals a day (including one warm one with desert) are provided for you.
-If you would like it to be vegetarian, you should give the chef a hand, because he has no idea of how to do it, except skipping the meat and giving more vegetables.
-Vegan however is not possible.
+That means three simple but complete meals a day.
+If you would like it to be vegetarian, you should definitvely give the chef a hand, because he has no idea of how to do it, except skipping the meat and giving more vegetables.
+Vegan is also possbile if you BYO.

 The property is at 11 km from the train station and Luc is happy to pick you up there!

-My car is a two-seater so I can only accomodate one workawayer at a time, unless you do have our own transportation; there are two (single bed) guest rooms.
+The car is a two-seater so only one workawayer can be accomodated at a time, unless you have our own transportation; there is a guest room with a twin bed.

 Help with Eco Projects